 Evens Prize for Peace Education 2015

-The prize will be awarded on 22 October 2015 in De Loketten of the Flemish Parliament in Brussels in the framework of the Conflict Matters conference.
-(21-23 October 2015) On this occasion all selected candidates will also be invited for an exchange seminar in order to share experiences and good practices.
+The prize was awarded on 22 October 2015 in De Loketten of the Flemish Parliament in Brussels in the framework of the Conflict Matters conference.
+(21-23 October 2015) On this occasion all selected candidates were also invited for an exchange seminar in order to share experiences and good practices.

 In this edition of the biannual European prize, the Evens Foundation looked for initiatives and practices that strive to awaken and strengthen the social competence of preschool children – below the age of 6 – with particular focus on skills that facilitate a constructive attitude towards conflict.
 The specific criteria and the procedure are detailed in the call below.